Kelly-Chan2002/Basic-GPIO-LED-Controller/README.md

 You will want to connect your Raspberry Pi in the manner shown below in files GPIO Connection 1 and GPIO Connection 2.

-Before running the code provided, you will first want to run these lines on your Raspberry Pi’s.
+Before running the code provided, you will first want to run these lines on your Raspberry Pi.

-"sudo apt update"
+    sudo apt update

-"sudo apt install libgpiod-dev -y"
+    sudo apt install libgpiod-dev -y

-Next, do: "nano main.c"
+Next, do:

+    nano main.c

 Now, you are ready to paste the code into the file!

-To compile the code: "gcc -o main.c -lgpiod"
+To compile the code:

+    gcc -o main.c -lgpiod

+Then to run:

+    ./main

-Then to run: "./main".
-If that doesn't work, try "sudo ./main".
+If that doesn't work, try:

+    sudo ./main